-More vaguely, Section 2302 also prohibits agencies from "grant[ing] any preference or advantage not authorized by law, rule, or regulation to any . . . applicant for employment (including defining the scope or manner of competition or the requirements for any position) for the purpose of improving or injuring the prospects of any particular person for employment."
+24 See 5 U.S.C. § 2302 (2016).

 This is a separate prohibition from the prohibited conduct identified in the paragraph above.
 To avoid confusion with other parts of Section 2302, this part will be referred to as the "preference or advantage prohibition."
 To understand what, exactly, Section 2302's preference or advantage prohibition means, it is necessary to understand the historical context of civil service law.

 Throughout the early and middle part of the 19th century, career civil service positions in the federal government (and in state and local governments) were routinely dispensed as political favors.
 This was known as "the political spoils system."
 The Pendleton Act of 1883 was passed primarily to address this problem.
 The Act created the Civil Service Commission (CSC), which was given rulemaking, adjudicative, and investigative powers.
 The Act authorized the President to appoint civil service commissioners, who were to administer competitive examinations; fill vacancies based on these exams; and to otherwise ensure that the political process did not subvert the civil service.
-The CSC was the forerunner of today's OPM.
+The CSC was the forerunner of today's OPM and Merit Systems Protection Board (MSPB).